FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/_index.md

 Transfer CFT in multi-host architecture requires:

 - A shared file system
 - You must configure the system prior to the multi-node installation, and the shared disk should be ready when you start the Transfer CFT Copilot server.
-See <a href="../../../windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win" class="MCXref xref">Shared file system prerequisites</a> for details.
+See [Shared file system prerequisites](../../../windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win) for details.

 ### License keys